 |State||Employment||Annual Mean Wage|

-Schools with Master of Legal Studies in Illinois
+Popular Schools with Masters in Legal Studies in Illinois

 Grand Canyon University